Stained glass window, Wadham College

 - In 2016, eight Oxford professors were elected to the Fellowship of the Academy of Medical Sciences.

-- In 2015, nine Oxford professors were elected to the Fellowship of the British Academy.
+- In 2016, eight Oxford professors were elected to the Fellowship of the British Academy.

-- The successes of Oxford’s academics are recognised regularly in the awarding of prestigious international prizes, such as the Shaw Prize in Mathematical Sciences, bestowed in 2016 on Professor Nigel Hitchin; the Abel Prize for Mathematics, given in 2016 to Sir Andrew Wiles; the Gairdner Award for medical research, awarded in 2014 to Sir Marc Feldmann and Sir Ravinder Maini and in 2010 to Sir Peter Ratcliffe and Professor Nick White; the Brain Prize, bestowed on Professor Gero Misenböck in 2013; the European Laureate Award in the L'Oréal-UNESCO For Women in Science Awards, bestowed on Professor Frances Ashcroft in 2012; the Louis-Jeantet Prize for Medicine, given to Professor Fiona Powrie in 2012; and the International Balzan Prize, awarded to Professor Reinhard Strohm in 2012 and Professor Joe Silk in 2011.
+- The successes of Oxford’s academics are recognised regularly in the awarding of prestigious international prizes, such as the Albert Lasker Basic Medical Research Award, given to Professor Sir Peter Ratcliffe in 2016; the Shaw Prize in Mathematical Sciences, bestowed in 2016 on Professor Nigel Hitchin; the Abel Prize for Mathematics, given in 2016 to Sir Andrew Wiles; the Gairdner Award for medical research, awarded in 2014 to Sir Marc Feldmann and Sir Ravinder Maini and in 2010 to Sir Peter Ratcliffe and Professor Nick White; the Brain Prize, bestowed on Professor Gero Misenböck in 2013; the European Laureate Award in the L'Oréal-UNESCO For Women in Science Awards, bestowed on Professor Frances Ashcroft in 2012; the Louis-Jeantet Prize for Medicine, given to Professor Fiona Powrie in 2012; and the International Balzan Prize, awarded to Professor Reinhard Strohm in 2012 and Professor Joe Silk in 2011.

 - Oxford University has won ten Queen's Anniversary Prizes for Higher Education, more than any other university.
 The most recent prize was awarded to the Institute of Biomedical Engineering in 2015.